elastic/kibana/docs/configuration.md

 }
 ```

+#### `mainline`

+When backporting a merge commit the parent id must be specified.
+This is directly passed to `git cherry-pick` and additional details can be read on the [Git Docs](https://git-scm.com/docs/git-cherry-pick#Documentation/git-cherry-pick.txt---mainlineparent-number)

+**Examples:**

+- Defaults to 1 when no parent id is given: `backport --mainline`
+- Specifying parent id: `backport --mainline 2`

 #### `multipleCommits`

 `true`: you will be able to select multiple commits to backport.
 You will use `<space>` to select, and `<enter>` to confirm you selection.